Just like project management tools, product roadmap tools are TRENDING nowadays.

 Here I’ll tell you my favorite roadmap planning software tools that you can start using right after reading this article, but let’s start with what product roadmapping is.

 What is a product roadmap?

 A product roadmap is a process of guiding the direction of your product over time.
 You can think product roadmap as a real map that leads you to your desired outcomes.
 A practical product roadmap contains strategic documents about what teams are building, why, and how they are building the product.

 Product roadmap has several purposes:

-- Sets your priorities so that you do not lose your focus and chase many rabbits at the same time
+- It sets your priorities so that you do not lose your focus and chase many rabbits at the same time.

-- It allows you to map your strategy and vision and demonstrate visually.
+- It allows you to map your strategy and vision and demonstrate it visually.

-- Contains the imperative information to coordinate stakeholders
+- It contains the imperative information to coordinate stakeholders.

-- Keeps the details of how you will achieve your vision
+- It keeps the details of how you will achieve your vision.

 Product roadmap examples